iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

-In order to test true equivariance in an image processing setting, we modified the implementation to only run each backbone until the last convolutional layer, performed the inverse transformation, weight calculation and feature combination on this spatial features, then passed the resulting combined feature map through the remaining layers of the backbone network without changing them.
+In order to test true equivariance in an image processing setting, we modified the implementation to only run each backbone until the last convolutional layer, performed the inverse transformation, weight calculation and feature combination on these spatial features, then passed the resulting combined feature map through the remaining layers of the backbone network without changing them.
 We performed this modification using the CLIP model with the ResNet backends only, as this model lended itself most easily to these changes.
 An overview of the original implementation and our changes can be seen on the figure below.
 It is important to note that the feature maps for the group-transformed input